bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

-The specific code for serializing transactions is as follows:
+The specific code for serializing transactions is as follows.
+In the example, **nonce** is the series number of account obtained by calling getAccountNonce, and **operations** is the operations for issuing tokens obtained by calling buildOperations.

 ::

- public String seralizeTransaction() {
+ public String seralizeTransaction(Long nonce,  BaseOperation[] operations) {
  String transactionBlob = null;

  // The account address to issue atp1.0 token
- String senderAddresss = "buQsurH1M4rjLkfjzkxR9KXJ6jSu2r9xBNEw";
+ String senderAddresss =[AccountAddressOfTokenIssuer];
     // The gasPrice is fixed at 1000L, the unit is MO Long gasPrice = 1000L;
     // Set up the maximum cost 50.03BU